RG-Developers/Project_Nenu/README.md

   1.2.
 If it also fails, rename original menu folder (if you have one) into "menu"

 ## What's new?
-Fully reworked menu.
+* Fully reworked menu.
 Really.
 Including start game, server connect, and addons menus.
+* New loading screen.
+* **Probably** better perfomance

 ## Why?
 I was tired of original garry's mod menu, so, I made my own.